Lillard scores 61 and Blazers beat Warriors 129-124 in OT

 Warriors: Klay Thompson and Stephen Curry were in Pullman, Washington, over the weekend when Washington State retired Thompson’s No. 1 jersey.
 Thompson’s return this season is uncertain while he rehabs from the ACL injury he sustained in the NBA Finals.
 Curry has a broken left hand but there’s speculation he could return following the All-Star break.
 Curry was at the game in Portland.

-Trail Blazers: Low on available players, the Blazers transferred Moses Brown to Portland from the Texas Legends on Sunday. … It was the first of a four-game homestand for Portland. … Lillard is the second NBA player with multiple 50-point games this season, joining Houston star James Harden.
+Trail Blazers: Low on available players, the Blazers transferred Moses Brown to Portland from the Texas Legends on Sunday. … It was the first of a four-game homestand for Portland. … Lillard is the second NBA player with multiple 50-point games this season, joining Houston star James Harden. … Lillard joined Elgin Baylor (63 points on Dec.
+8, 1961) and Wilt Chamberlain (62 points on March 3, 1966) as the only players to score 60 against the Warriors.

 UP NEXT